 Unfortunately, each device has its own unique gap dimensions, and since the web store is responsive, there is no assurance that the gap ratio will be the same across all screen resolutions.

-Best Practices for Designing Panoramic Screenshots for Apple App Store
+Panoramic Screenshots Design best practices for Apple App Store

 We went ahead and created a table for you with real store gap dimensions and the design gap dimensions designers should be using when creating Panoramic Screenshots.